IOTEROP/NEBRASKA/README.md

 Nebraska is a secure, reliable bridge for connecting NB-IoT solutions to Amazon’s AWS IoT Core.
 Nebraska uses CoAP, an NB-IoT optimized transport protocol, minimizing bandwidth requirements easing integration with the internet.

 ![NEBRASKA Flow](.images/Neb-Diagram.png)

 # What is Nebraska?

 NEBRASKA’s CoAP services have been developed by IoTerop on top of Amazon Web Services.
 NEBRASKA is a subset of ALASKA, IoTerop’s device management platform supporting LwM2M.

-NEBRASKA can be use with or without IoTerop’s IOWA.
+NEBRASKA runs on any CoAP libraries !

+(IOTEROP interlude)

-Creation of the CoAP client and data-feed may be done using IoTerop’s IOWA, a C library allowing developers to quickly implement CoAP for data transport as well as DTLS and connection identifiers (CID).
+You can also use IOTEROP's IOWA if you want additional features.
+IOWA is a C library allowing developers to quickly implement CoAP for data transport as well as DTLS and connection identifiers (CID).
-Code samples are available on the IOWA GitHub page.

-Please note once the CoAP client has been implemented, IOWA may be used to add additional LwM2M device management features.
+Please note once the CoAP client has been implemented, IOWA may be used to add additional LwM2M device management features (e.g. bootstrapping.

+(End of IOTEROP's interlude)

 # Samples